Francis Scott Key Bridge collapse: Casualties

 NOAA reported a water temperature of 47 F at the time of the collapse.

-Two people were rescued from the river: one was in "very serious" condition and the other uninjured.
+Two people were rescued, one from the river in "very serious" condition and the other from the remaining bridge, uninjured.
 One of those rescued was a Mexican national.
 The lawyer of one survivor said his client, who was in his car as the bridge collapsed, escaped by manually rolling down his window.

 Six people, all part of the maintenance crew working on the bridge, were reported missing and presumed dead after a Coast Guard search was suspended.
 Their bodies were all recovered, from underwater, by May 7.

 On March 27, the bodies of a 35-year-old Mexican national and a 26-year-old Guatemalan national were found inside a red pickup truck 7.6 m below the mid-section of the bridge.

 On April 5, the body of a 38-year-old Honduran national was recovered from a submerged vehicle.

 On April 14, another body was recovered from a submerged construction vehicle.
 The family of the victim requested the identity of the deceased be withheld.

 By that point, the underwater searches had found five submerged vehicles, including three passenger vehicles and a transit mixer.
 On April 30, the Maryland State Police announced that they had identified "areas of interest" where the bodies of the two remaining missing victims could be.
 These areas had been inaccessible to recovery crews, before April 13.

 On May 1, a fifth body, belonging to Miguel Angel Luna Gonzalez, 49, of Glen Burnie, was recovered from a red truck that had been among the missing construction vehicles.

 On May 7, the sixth and final body, belonging to José Mynor López, 37, of Baltimore, was recovered.

 Occupational Safety and Health Administration regulations require that construction companies keep skiffs available at construction sites over waterways.
 Coast Guard officials said they did not know whether the company that employed the highway workers had one available.
 Satellite imagery at the time of the bridge collapse does not appear to show one present.
 The company declined to respond to press inquiries about whether a boat was available.

 Dalis crew and the two pilots sustained no serious injuries.
 One crew member was slightly injured and required some stitches.
 Groups such as the Baltimore International Seafarers' Center made efforts to support the crew members as they remained on the boat, including providing them with Wi-Fi hotspots.